Must-See St. George

 Photo: Clayton Cotterell

 St. George Historic District and Other Landmarks

 As the administrative center of Staten Island, St. George also contains a number of important civic structures.
 Upon exiting the ferry terminal, you'll see Carrère and Hastings' French Renaissance–style Staten Island Borough Hall.
 Built in 1906 and designated an official NYC landmark in 1982, the building merits a peek inside to see the magnificent Works Progress Administration murals that swathe the majestic lobby.
-The neoclassical Staten Island Supreme Courthouse, another NYC landmark, and impressive St. George branch of the New York Public Library (both also designed by Carrère and Hastings, who are perhaps most famous for the New York Public Library in Manhattan) are close by.
+The neoclassical Staten Island Supreme Courthouse, another NYC landmark, and St. George branch of the New York Public Library, with its timbered main reading room, are close by.
+Both buildings were also designed by Carrère and Hastings, who's most famous creation is probably the New York Public Library in Manhattan.

 For those looking to venture slightly further afield, the dining destination of Little Sri Lanka can be reached via the Staten Island Railway, several MTA bus routes or on foot (it's about 8 to 20 minutes from the ferry terminal, depending on the destination). —HP